 Online Press Kit

-As the voice of veterans' rights for the last 25 years, the National Veterans Legal Services Program (NVLSP) works to ensure that the U.S. government keeps its pact with our nation's 25 million veterans.
+As the voice of veterans' rights for over 35 years, the National Veterans Legal Services Program (NVLSP) works to ensure that the U.S. government keeps its pact with our nation's 22 million veterans.
 NVLSP is an independent nonprofit veterans service organization that has assisted veterans and their advocates since 1980.

 As a conduit for change against unfair government practices, NVLSP has been instrumental in the passage of landmark veterans' rights legislation.
 Lawsuits brought by NVLSP attorneys have forced the Department of Veterans Affairs (VA) to pay hundreds of millions of dollars in benefits to veterans and their families.